mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 # Get started with campaigns {#get-started-campaigns}

+>[!CONTEXTUALHELP]
+>id="campaigns_list"
+>title="Campaigns"
+>abstract="With Campaigns, you can deliver one-time content to a specific segment across multiple channels.
+Before creating a new campaign, make sure you have a message preset and an Adobe Experience Platform segment ready for use."

 ## About campaigns {#about}

 Campaigns allow you to deliver one-time content to a specific segment using multiple channels.